Mildly dissipative diffeomorphisms of the disk with zero entropy: Introduction

 \section{Introduction}

 The space of diffeomorphisms splits into two classes: those with zero entropy and those with positive entropy (by which we always mean topological entropy).
 The former contains Morse-Smale diffeomorphisms: their nonwandering set is formed by finitely many periodic points.
-The latter contains the systems exhibiting a transverse homoclinic orbit, \emph{i.e.} an orbit which accumulates on the past and on the future on a same periodic orbit and which persists under small perturbations: the nonwandering set is uncountable.
+The latter contains the systems exhibiting a transverse homoclinic orbit, \emph{i.e.,} an orbit which accumulates on the past and on the future on a same periodic orbit and which persists under small perturbations: the nonwandering set is uncountable.
 In particular, both classes contain $C^1$-open sets.
 It has been proved that Morse-Smale systems and those having a transverse homoclinic intersection define a $C^1$-dense open set~\cite{PuSa,C}.
 However, even in the $C^1$ context, the dynamics of systems belonging to the interface of these two classes is not well understood, while in higher topologies almost nothing is known.
-One goal would be to characterize the systems in the boundary of the zero entropy class and in particular to try to identify, if it exists, the universal phenomenon that generates entropy.
+One goal would be to characterize the systems in the boundary of the zero entropy class and to try to identify, if it exists, the universal phenomenon that generates entropy.

-In a more general context our central question here is the transition between simple and complicated dynamics as seen from two different angles: the fundamental angle and the applied one.
-The later because the transition that we consider is the trace on a Poincar{\'e} map of a transition to chaos of dissipative flows in $\RR^3$, as it has been observed in particular in a variety of natural and engineering contexts modeled that way.
-This happens both in some forced damped oscillators for which one observes the formation of horseshoes for a Poincar{\'e} map and in autonomous flows where the chaos is linked to a Shil'nikov bifurcation in $C^\omega$ regularity~\cite{shilnikov}, or even $C^{1+\text{Lip}}$ regularity~\cite{Tr}.
+In a more general context our central question here is the transition between simple and complicated dynamics as seen from two different angles: { the theoretical perspective and the applied one.
+The transition to chaos has been observed in a variety of natural and engineering contexts, which are modeled by dissipative flows, and that can be reduced to discrete-time systems by considering their trace on Poincar{\'e} sections.} This happens both in some forced damped oscillators for which one observes the formation of horseshoes and in autonomous flows where the chaos is linked to a Shil'nikov bifurcation in $C^\omega$ regularity~\cite{shilnikov}, or even $C^{1+\text{Lip}}$ regularity~\cite{Tr}.

 We can think about two related problems when considering this central question: